yeahbutstill/food-ordering-system/README.md

 - Domain events should be fired after the related business logic is persisted.
 - It is used to create a chain of ACID transactions across services.
 - It is used on distributed environments that multiple services communicate.
+- SAGA is difficult to debug as multiple microservices are involved.
+So it it crucial to have a robust tracing implementations, with trace and span id.
+- As a result of compensating transactions, when user sees a change, in the second look after some time,
+- It is used to add a strong consistency between local acid transactions and event publishing operation.
+- It relies on keeping the domain events in local database to be published later.
+- Two ways to implement publishing part are Pulling the outbox table and CDC(Change Data Capture).
+- It makes SAGA pattern consistent when combined with SAGA.